0xNILADRI/FordGo_System_Analysis/README.md

 ## Conclusion

-A detailed conclusion has been provided in the Communication_fordgo.ipynb.
+A detailed conclusion has been provided in the Communicate_fordgo.ipynb and a brief report has been compiled in Slide_deck_fordgo.ipynb.

 ### Sources :
     1. FordGoBike Data Set